Community Mental Health Teams (CMHT): Transformation in Practice

 Lambeth Drug and Alcohol Service and Office for Health Improvement and Disparities, Department of Health and Social Care

-Join like-minded colleagues from Community Mental Health Teams across the country to benefit from this valuable opportunity to hear the latest national updates, benchmark your service, gain fresh ideas and network with peers, including:
+Like-minded colleagues from Community Mental Health Teams across the country joined to benefit from this valuable opportunity to hear the latest national updates, benchmark your service, gain fresh ideas and network with peers, including:

 Past attendee feedback